-Introduction: Wood Model - Water Molecule
+Introduction: Wood Sphere - Water Molecule

 Wooden Spheres can be difficult to make from scratch.
 Most methods require a lathe, but this method can be done using only hand tools!
 I haven't done this before, and figured this Instructable would be a great opportunity to test it out!